-Net cash used in financing activities for the year ended December 31, 2022 was \$0.5 million, primarily consisting of principal payments on finance lease obligations and payment of taxes on vested restricted stock units, partially offset by the proceeds from the Exagen Inc. 2019 Employee Stock Purchase Plan (the ESPP) purchases.
+Net cash used in financing activities for the year ended December 31, 2023 was \$10.6 million, primarily consisting of principal payments on the Amended Loan Agreement, finance lease obligations and notes payable, partially offset by the proceeds from the Exagen Inc. 2019 Employee Stock Purchase Plan (the ESPP) purchases.